timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 </span>

-Let's look back at the previous example.
+Let's look back at the previous example's symbols.

 > P: It did not rain today.
 >
 > Q: Harry will go for a run today.

-Say we also **know** that P ⇔ Q, then we know that on rain-free days, Harry would surely go for a run, and whichever day Harry runs, we are 100% sure it did not rain.
-In the case of P → Q, Harry could have gone for a run in the rain.
-This means that the rain is not the sole factor for Harry running.
+Say we also know that **P ⇔ Q**, then we know that on rain-free days, Harry would surely go for a run, and whichever day Harry runs, we are 100% sure it did not rain.

+In the case of **P → Q,** Harry might gone for a run in the rain.
+That would imply that the rain is not the sole cause of Harry to go for a run..

 For biconditionals, all True instances of (Q) can only result when the condition (P) being met.